Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 Address Resolution Protocol.
 A low-level TCP/IP protocol that maps a hardware address, or MAC address, to an IP address.
 An example hardware address is 00:00:a6:00:01:ba.
 The first three groups of characters (00:00:a6) identify the manufacturer; the rest of the characters (00:01:ba) identify the system card.
 ARP is defined in RFC 826.

 Adaptive Security Algorithm.
-Used by the ASA to perform inspections.
+Used by the adaptive security appliance to perform inspections.
 ASA allows one-way (inside to outside) connections without an explicit configuration for each internal system and application.
 See also inspection engine.

 Adaptive Security Device Manager.
-An application for managing and configuring a single ASA.
+An application for managing and configuring a single adaptive security appliance.

 Also called public key systems, asymmetric encryption allows anyone to obtain access to the public key of anyone else.
 Once the public key is accessed, you can send an encrypted message to that person using the public key.
 See also encryption, public key.